analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

     ```json
     {
         ...
-        "MAXIM_PATH":"<Microcontroller SDK root directory>", // Change this to the installation location of the Microcontroller SDK from step 1.
+        "MAXIM_PATH":"<MSDK root directory>", // Change this to the installation location of the Analog Devices MSDK from step 1.
         "update.mode": "manual", // Disable auto updates of VS Code (Optional but strongly recommended)
         "extensions.autoUpdate": false, // Disable auto updates of extensions (Optional but strongly recommended)
         ...